ymcatwincities/openy_gated_content/modules/openy_gc_shared_content/README.md

 # Reset of the Shared Content Server connection

-Sometimes your Virtual Y site may stop communicating with the share content server.
+Sometimes your Virtual Y site may stop communicating with the shared content server.
 This may be due to the secret key for your site becoming out of sync with the server.
 In this case a complete reset of the connection could help fix this problem.

 Steps to reset the connection.

 1. Go to `/admin/virtual-y/shared-content/server`.
-2. Delete the existing connection to the Open Y Shared Server.
+2. Delete the existing connection to the Open Y Shared Content Server.
 3. Create a new connection at `/admin/virtual-y/shared-content/server/add`.
 4. Use `https://shared.openy.org` as connection domain.
 5. Use any name as label.